riccardodebenedictis/riccardodebenedictis.github.io/_posts/2023-01-01-plan_execution.md

  - **`delay(task_id id, time_interval d = 1)`**: the execution of a task is delayed, because it is not ready to start;
  - **`extend(task_id id, time_interval d = 1)`**: the duration of a task is extended, because it is not ready to end;
  - **`add(requirement req)`**: a new requirement is added to the plan, because it is required by the reactive module;
- - **`fail(set&lt;task_id&gt; tasks)`**: the execution of a set of tasks has failed, because their constraints cannot be satisfied, or because unforeseen events in the real world have caused its failure.
+ - **`fail(set<task_id> tasks)`**: the execution of a set of tasks has failed, because their constraints cannot be satisfied, or because unforeseen events in the real world have caused its failure.

 The $s_d$ state towards the reactive tier, on the contrary, is more directly related to the execution of plans.
 The information coming from the deliberative tier, in particular, represent signals for the start and the termination of the planned tasks.
 Before running (or finishing) a planned task, however, you should check that you can run (or finish) the task considering the current state of the world.
 We would like to avoid, for example, having a social robot initiate a scheduled interaction task with a person who is not at home.
 In case it is not possible to start (terminate) a scheduled task, depending on the flexibility of the plan, we might want to try to delay it, before declaring it failed.